Operating environment

 Portfolio Businesses

 The market situation in Finland's publicly funded healthcare sector remained subdued, with wellbeing services counties focusing on cost-saving measures.
-However, there are tentative signs of a recovery in demand.
-The market continued to see mainly smaller tenders for digital services.
-The uncertainty in the market was reflected in a decline in demand for staffing services during the first half of the year.
-The positive development in the demand for out-of-pocket dental care services, which began during the first quarter, continued.
+However, there are signs of a recovery in demand.
+The market saw also some larger partnership tenders, in addition to smaller tenders mainly focused on digital and staffing services.
+The uncertainty in the market continued to be reflected in a decline in demand for staffing services.
+The demand for out-of-pocket dental care services continued at good level during the quarter.

 Sweden

 In Sweden, the weak macroeconomic situation continued, and the unemployment rate remained high.
-Demand for occupational health services was at a satisfactory level but a rebound in demand is not expected before the second half of the year.
 Demand for organisation and leadership consultation, as well as harmful use rehabilitation services continued to be weaker than normal.

 Healthcare professional labour market in Finland

-According to the current collective agreement for nurses in the private healthcare sector, personal and table salaries will be increased by 2.5 percent starting from 1 September 2025.
-In the private social services sector, personal and table salaries will be increased from 1 August 2025 by 1.0 percent, and in addition a local increment of 0.7 percent.
-In addition, the minimum wages under YSOSTES (the Collective Agreement for the Private Social Services Sector) will be increased by 1.0–1.2 per cent, depending on the pay group.
+According to the current collective agreement for nurses in the private healthcare sector, personal and table salaries were increased by 2.5 percent starting from 1 September 2025.
+In the private social services sector, personal and table salaries were increased from 1 August 2025 by 1.0 percent, and in addition a local increment of 0.7 percent.
+In addition, the minimum wages under YSOSTES (the Collective Agreement for the Private Social Services Sector) were increased by 1.0–1.2 per cent, depending on the pay group.
 The majority of the doctors working in Terveystalo are private practitioners who are not employed by the company.

 The regulatory environment and treatment queues in Finland